 So it only makes sense that if drivers or homeowners have to buy insurance that the company should be there when the policyholder needs it.
 The agreement is simple.
 The vehicle (or property) owner pays a premium in exchange for the assurance that when a claim needs to be filed, the insurance company will pay it.
 If your insurance company has not followed through for you, our Denver injury lawyers are here to help you!
 Fill out a free case evaluation form now to find out how.

 The agreement between parties is one of many duties the insurer has to the insured.
 A first-party claim is pretty straightforward: Under a policy written on property that becomes damaged, whether it’s a house or a car, the insurance company must investigate that damage, decide whether the policy covers the damage, and (if so) pay the policyholder.
-If the insurance company fails to investigate a potential claim, calculates the claim value improperly or denies the claim outright, they’re acting in bad faith and Burg Simpson’s Colorado personal injury attorneys can help.
+If the insurance company fails to investigate a potential claim, calculates the claim value improperly or denies the claim outright, they’re acting in bad faith and Burg Simpson’s Colorado personal injury lawyers can help.
 But you need to contact us before it’s too late in the process!

 Since insurance is regulated primarily at the state level, and is almost entirely defined by case law, what constitutes bad faith can vary wildly.
 It can also mean much more than just an unfairly denied claim.
 There are several ways in which an insurance company can act in bad faith, such as: